 Eventually at 03.32 Harry was born.
 He was passed to a Paediatric Registrar ST3 and GPST1.
 The junior registrar and GPST1 were unable to intubate or resuscitate adequately at all, at inquest the registrar admitted being "out of his depth".
 Eventually at 03.57 approximately the anaesthetist in attendance for Sarah got up and intubated Harry without any problem.
-At inquest, the coroners expert witness said that based on Harry's case he would have failed the entire team on the most basic of neonatal resuscitation courses.
+At inquest, the coroners expert witness said that based on Harry's case he would have failed the entire team even on the most basic of neonatal resuscitation courses.

 The switchboard had outdated rota sheets and called two incorrect numbers before reaching the paediatric consultant on call, who later arrived but too late to help Harry.

 It was found during the inquest that by this time Harry was very seriously unwell as he had sustained severe brain damage due to individual and gross systemic failings at the hospital.
 Following an MRI showing he would have had significant learning and cognitive difficulties and been a paraplegic, at just 7 days old and following advice, life support was removed.

 Harry was failed by every department at the Trust, Maternity, Obstetrics, Neonatology, Consultants and the Board of Directors who were very much aware of the failings, in detail, for years.
 The Trust's Root Cause Analysis investigation failed to find the root cause and as a result, failed to learn.
 Our investigation has shown that the Trust have continuously failed to learn from such cases, many, way before Harry was born.

 Our reading and research led us to find The Morecombe Bay maternity scandal centred around Joshua Titcombe, the similarities were, in some regards uncanny.
 This scandal was also investigated by Dr Bill Kirkup who published his report in March 2015.